A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Invariants and Elliptic Pencils On the Four types of Surfaces

-\begin{itemize} \item In case (a) the general surface $X$ has only one cyclic singularity at $\mathsf P_2 $ of type $\frac 13 (1,1)$ which is resolved by a rational curve of self-intersection $(-3)$. \item In case (b) there is generically only one cyclic singularity at $\mathsf P_3 $ of type $\frac 15 (1,3)$ which is resolved by by a chain of two transversally intersecting rational curves of self-intersections $-2$ and $ -3 $ respectively. \item In case (c) $X$ has generically two singularities: a $\frac 15 (1,1)$-singularity at $\mathsf P_2 $ resolved by a single rational curve with self-intersection $-5$, and a $\frac 17 (1,5)$-singularity at $\mathsf P_3 $ resolved by a chain of three rational curves with self-intersections $-2,-2,-3$, respectively.
-The surface $X'$ is obtained by blowing down an exceptional configuration in $\widetilde X$ consisting of a chain of two smooth rational curves of self-intersections $-1,-2$. \item In case (d) $X$ has generically one singularity at $\mathsf P_2 $ of type $\frac 17 (1,2)$ resolved by a chain of two rational curves with self-intersections $-2,-4$ respectively.
+\begin{itemize} \item For type 1 the general surface $X$ has only one cyclic singularity at $\mathsf P_2 $ of type $\frac{1}{3}(1,1)$ which is resolved by a rational curve of self-intersection $(-3)$. \item For type 2 there is generically only one cyclic singularity at $\mathsf P_3 $ of type $\frac{1}{5} (1,3)$ which is resolved by a chain of two transversally intersecting rational curves of self-intersections $-2$ and $ -3 $ respectively. \item For type 3 the surface $X$ has generically two singularities: a $\frac{1}{5}(1,1)$-singularity at $\mathsf P_2 $ resolved by a single rational curve with self-intersection $-5$, and a $\frac{1}{7}(1,5)$-singularity at $\mathsf P_3 $ resolved by a chain of three rational curves with self-intersections $-2,-2,-3$, respectively.
+The surface $X'$ is obtained by blowing down an exceptional configuration in $\widetilde X$ consisting of a chain of two smooth rational curves of self-intersections $-1,-2$. \item For type 4 the surface $X$ has generically one singularity at $\mathsf P_2 $ of type $\frac{1}{7}(1,2)$ resolved by a chain of two rational curves with self-intersections $-2,-4$ respectively.
 The surface $X'$ is obtained by blowing down an exceptional curve in $\widetilde X$. \end{itemize}